-In the near future, when the current health crisis subsides, all businesses will get back to business.
-For many industries, it will be time to sort through a level of uncertainty.
-Many companies will be developing plans to reduce IT Operating Costs to cope with the uncertainty.
+Businesses are now getting back to business.
+For many industries, it is time to sort through a level of uncertainty.
+Many companies are developing plans to reduce IT Operating Costs to cope with the uncertainty.
 The Solutions II Adaptable Data Center® approach to IT Cost Optimization is based upon IT Leaders developing a detailed understanding of three business dynamics that will govern their decisions:

 - Current Challenges

 There are two broad approaches to IT Cost Optimization.
 One approach is to focus on actions that will yield short-term cost reduction/optimization.
 That approach, which is important, should be combined with an additional approach of focusing on actions that will yield medium-term and longer-term cost reduction/optimization.

 In our previous two blogs, we have focused on eight focus areas that can yield near-term and medium-term real cost reductions in an IT Cost Optimization Effort.
 The first blog discussed three strategies to reduce costs in the near term:

 - Optimize/Reduce Maintenance Costs

 - Automate Processes and Automate IT Service Management and Security Response

 - Optimize Service Delivery Model

 - Do Things Right the First Time